Widdin/DeliBot/README.md

 ![DeliBot-Banner](https://github.com/OfficialWiddin/DeliBot/blob/master/images/DBanner.png)

 # DeliBot
-A Discord bot which help Pokémon GO communities to organize raids in Discord.
+A Discord bot that helps Pokémon GO communities to organize raids in Discord.
 DeliBot is a Discord bot written in Python 3.6.